UARK-AICV/UARK-AICV.github.io/_pages/recruitment.md

 We always actively seek talented and self-motivated students.
 We have several opening projects for PhD students:

-**1. Geospatial and remote sensing:** <br/> Focus on developing innovative deep learning-based computer vision algorithms for analyzing geospatial data from satellite and aerial imagery from UAV to address environmental and agricultural challenges.
+**1. Geospatial and remote sensing** <br/> Focus on developing innovative deep learning-based computer vision algorithms for geospatial and remote sensing data analysis including satellite imagery (Sentinel-2, Planet) and UAV data, with the aim of addressing critical environmental and agricultural challenges.

-**2. Biomedical and healthcare:** <br/> Engage in interdisciplinary research applying machine learning and computer vision methodologies to improve medical imaging and healthcare systems.
+**2. Biomedical and healthcare** <br/>
+Engage in interdisciplinary research applying machine learning and computer vision methodologies to analyze medical imaging and healthcare systems.

-**3. Machine learning, Data science:** <br/> Develop regression models to analyze tabular data of nutrition vs. weight development focusing on weight development and its link to nutritional data.
+**3. Machine learning, Data science** <br/> Develop machine learning, particularly with meta regression models to analyze structured data (tabular data), improving predictive modeling, inference, and data-driven decision-making.

 # Application